magayagalabs/CyCode/docs/about.md

 # CyCode (v1.0.0)

-**CyCode** is a web-based source-code editor developed by Cyril John Magayaga.
+**CyCode** is a web-based offline code editor developed by Cyril John Magayaga.

 Fix bugs and Updates:
 * New **Electron** desktop application